 To support your child’s learning with Oxford Reading Tree download the guide below or visit their website: Oxford Reading Tree

-In Key Stage Two, pupils at Willington Primary School also uses Accelerated Reader (AR) and The Bug Club.
+In Key Stage Two, pupils at Willington Primary School also uses Accelerated Reader (AR).
 AR is a computer programme that helps teachers manage and monitor children’s independent reading practice.
-The Bug Club is a finely-levelled reading scheme with online books and a personalised website for each child.
 For further information download the guides below.